oretoise/docs/_docs/comm-plans/scripts/create-plan.md

 The file `home.blade.php` will contain a list of emails for you to navigate to easily.
 The other files are where your email content will live.

+The signature argument specifies which file in `../resources/views/signatures/` will be automatically imported into the communication plan.
+Do note if the file does not exist, Laravel will throw an error, and you will need to create the file.

+Upon running the script, you will also see that `../resources/views/home.blade.php` is updated with a link to the plan you just created.

 ## Troubleshooting
 Before creating a communication plan for a program, make sure the old one doesn't exist.
 If you need to massively revamp an existing plan, I recommend archiving the old plan's directory first.